-- I, Pamela Rutledge, Chief Executive Officer of RichmondPRA Limited declare that in my opinion: - 1.
-The consolidated statement of profit and loss and other comprehensive income gives a true and fair view of all income and expenditure of RichmondPRA Limited with respect to fundraising appeals; and - 2.
+- I, Mark Orr, Chief Executive Officer of RichmondPRA Limited declare that in my opinion: - The consolidated statement of profit and loss and other comprehensive income gives a true and fair view of all income and expenditure of RichmondPRA Limited with respect to fundraising appeals; and - 2.
 The consolidated statement of financial position gives a true and fair view of the state of affairs with repect to fundraising appeals; and - 3.
 The provisions of the Charitable Fundraising Act 1991 (NSW), the regulations under the Act and the conditions attached to the authority have been complied with; and - 4.
+The provisions of the Collections Act 1966 (QLD), the regulations under the Act and the conditions attached to the authority have been complied with; and - 5.
 The internal controls exercised by RichmondPRA Limited are appropriate and effective in accounting for all income received and applied by RichmondPRA Limited from any of its fundraising appeals.